If you have the FLIR CMOS option, you need these instructions instead.

 In the "Camera Controls" you can set the Exposure (toggle LX mode for long exposures), the Gain (higher gains also increase noise) and you can read the sensor temperature.
 In the "Capture Format", select TIFF or FITS and Mono16.
-You can drag the vertical line in the "Display Histogram" to stretch the intensity display to emphasise the lower intensities (and see the above noise).
+To speed up readout, select a reduced "Capture Area", and drag the rectangle to the Region of Interest.
+You can also drag the vertical line in the "Display Histogram" to stretch the intensity display.

 Stacking short exposures in SharpCap 3.2An important advantage of SharpCap is real-time stacking of a series of short exposures, which allows you to judge when you have accumulated sufficient intensity.
 Click on the "Live Stack" icon above the image display to open this stacking window.
 You can drag this window so that it does not cover the image.
 Switch off "Align Frames" which refers to alignment based on stars.
 Most of the controls to the right are also for astronomers; only the live histogram is useful, but normally you would save the summed stack as a 32-bit image and filter noise from it with imageJ.